-The capacities listed are rated capacities at beginning of life and that operation capacity will vary during the life of the project.
-Degradation is dependent on usage profile and battery size and will vary from site to site.
+The capacities listed are rated capacities at the beginning of life of the ESS Project.
+That operation capacity will vary during the life of the ESS Project.
+Degradation is dependent on the usage profile and battery size and will vary from site to site.